gnilwobnnej/gnilwobnnej.github.io/README.md

 * [Justin Mangaroo]

 ## start
-To run this project, run he main file
+To run this project, run in the main file

 ```
 $ python main.py